 This is one of the frequently-asked-questions on my tour.

-It’s really a question of: if the NYC Department of Education cares, what can they do?
+The question really is: if the NYC Department of Education cares, what can they do?

-Hasidic groups have a long history of fighting changes to their education, going back to the nineteenth century Europe.
-As soon as modernity reached Europe, Jewish “reformers” tried to urge the government to intervene with the lifestyle of these “unwordly” Jews and to demand certain rudimentary educational requirements.
+Hasidic groups have a long history of fighting changes to their education, going back to nineteenth-century Europe.
+As soon as modernity reached Europe, Jewish “reformers” tried to urge the government to intervene with the lifestyle of these “unworldly” Jews and to demand certain rudimentary educational requirements.

 The Hasidim saw this as an attack on their faith and began a long tradition of resisting by all means: they would try political intervention from behind the scenes but they would also stubbornly refuse to comply.
 If it meant the closure of schools, so be it.
 They would not give in to the attacks on their faith.